The work of Paul Emile Bergevin: Adult education pioneer

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Blair, Paul Eugene, "The work of Paul Emile Bergevin: Adult education pioneer" (1998).
 Instructional Design, Development and Evaluation - Dissertations.
-Paper 41.
+41.